mohsenasadi501/DataStructureAlgorithm/README.md

 - Information about the caller's stack frame
 - The *return address*—what the program should do after the function returns (i.e.: where it should "return to").
 This is usually somewhere in the middle of the caller's code.

+### Recursive Functions

+A Recursive function can be defined as a routine that calls itself directly or indirectly.

 In recursive functions on each recursion, we will have one Stack Frame that takes memory until finishing the function and recursive calls end up with huge call stacks.

 The Recursive function has two parts: